-- 247. In Drainage Area D, during rainfall events, excess runoff is blocked by Father Capodanno Boulevard, which has a minimum crest elevation of approximately 9.6 feet NGVD 1929 for this area.
-The Minimum Facility Plan for drainage Area D includes the replacement of one existing gate chamber (Quintard Street/Raritan Avenue outfall) under the Line of Protection Plan and 30.76 acres of available natural flood storage area that must be preserved by NYC Parks.
-The water surface elevation landward of the proposed Line of Protection with the Minimum Facility condition in place is estimated to be 9.78 feet NGVD 1929 for the 100-year event. - 248.
+- 248. In Drainage Area D, during rainfall events, excess runoff is blocked by Father Capodanno Boulevard, which has a minimum crest elevation of approximately +9.6 feet NGVD29 for this area.
+The Minimum Facility Plan for drainage Area D includes the replacement of one existing gate chamber (Quintard Street/Raritan Avenue outfall) under the project alignment Plan and 30.76 acres of available natural flood storage area that must be preserved by NYC Parks.
+The water surface elevation landward of the proposed project alignment with the Minimum Facility condition in place is estimated to be +9.78 feet NGVD29 for the 1% flood event. - 249.
 The Minimum Facility Plan provides interior water levels that are below the first level of significant damage in this drainage area with the exception of a small number of structures that are only impacted by rare storms (i.e. storms with a return period greater than 50 years).
 Therefore no further screening of additional alternative facilities was warranted.